08 May 2026

 Dashed by divorce

 I followed the plan.
 I married at 23 in the faith, in the temple to a woman I met a religious classes (Institute).
 We went on dates to church things.
 I'm convinced now that she's the most consummate actress I ever met, engaged in the most elaborate charade ever conceived against me.
 After only a few months, it was clear that her interest in me was near zero, and she opined ad nauseum that I was not what she built me up in her mind to be.
 Rather than build me up, she tore me down, because being a wrecker is so much easier than building.
-Eventually the church leaders aceded to permit me to get divorced and a court took 90% of my assets and gave them to her because she was an "oppressed minority" essentially (my words, not theirs).
+Eventually the church leaders acceded to permit me to get divorced and a court took 90% of my assets and gave them to her because she was an "oppressed minority" essentially (my words, not theirs).
 So, everything I built, including every shred of confidence that survived the hellscape of high school, was dashed to pieces and I moved away to start over from scratch.
 The church provided no safety net for me, but when she fell on hard times and accused me of not keeping my end of the bargain, they investigated me.
 I satisfied their concerns, so she turned to the court again, which ordered me to pay half of her graduate school debt, all of which she incurred after divorce.

 Dashed by defeat